 Post your loglines.
 Get and give feedback.

-On a fossil world called Mantidoa, a clutchless mantid nymph must defy a zealot's purge and a sentient rot that feeds on death — wielding mercy as her only weapon.
+After a zealot purges her city, a newly orphaned mantid girl must carry its last clutch of fourteen eggs across a dying world, hunted by her own kind and a sentient rot that feeds on death, wielding mercy as her only weapon.

 SYNOPSIS: